hudson-newey/2rm/README.md

 Sometimes you want to hard delete a file/directory every time that you run the `rm` command e.g. you probably want your `node_modules` hard deleted every time and never want to soft delete them.
 In this case, you can modify your `~/.local/share/2rm/config.yml` file to always hard delete `node_modules`.

+### Overwriting disk location with zeros

+When deleting a file with the linux inbuilt `rm` command, the file is still avaliable on disk.

+Meaning that the file can still be recovered by any sufficiantly technical user.

+This can be problematic when dealing with sensitive files such as private keys that if leaked could lead to catastrophic consequences.

+You can overwrite a files disk location (rendering it unrecoverable) by using the `--overwrite` flag.

+2rm will still soft-delete the file by default, but the soft-deleted file will be completely filled with zeros.

+I made the decision that overwritten files will still be soft deleted because it might be useful for timestamp logging/auditing purposes.
+E.g. "when did I overwrite xyz"

+If you want to fully delete a file from disk and the file system use both the `--overwrite` and `--hard` flags.

 ### Config-based deletion

 You can specify what directories are soft-deleted anb hard-deleted by using the `~/.local/share/2rm/config.yml` file.